 - Wayland supported

-It offers a couple of useful features like 256 color support and more.
+It offers a couple of valuable features like 256-color support and more.

 How to install st?

-For Ubuntu-based distros, you can install it by typing in:
+For Ubuntu-based distros, you can install it by typing in the following:

 sudo apt install stterm